SasanArham/ContactManager/README.md

 ## Overview

 Welcome to this learning repository!
 This project is a .NET 8 Web API designed using Clean Architecture principles.
 It aims to demonstrate best practices and tools in various areas of modern web development.

+Our secondary goal is to progressively evolve this project into a cloud-native application using Azure.
+Therefore, having a fundamental understanding of Azure services and an active Azure subscription is essential.

 Please note that this project is intended for learning purposes only and should not be considered a production-ready solution.

 ## Table of Contents